netinfluence/NetinfluenceUploadBundle/README.md

 netinfluence_upload:
     filesystems:
         sandbox: # you should provide here a valid Gaufrette filesystem ID
+        final: # you should provide here a valid Gaufrette filesystem ID too
     validation:
         # validations rules applied to uploaded images
         image: